 The Board has ultimate responsibility for the proper stewardship of the Company in all its undertakings.
 It meets regularly throughout the year to discharge its responsibilities for all important aspects of the Company's affairs, including monitoring performance, considering major strategic issues, approving budgets and business plans and reviewing operational performance.
-It also holds regular discussions with the Company's shareholder to ensure a clear understanding of its views and requirements.
+Board members also hold regular discussions with the Company's shareholder as well as the group's ultimate shareholder to ensure a clear understanding of their views and requirements.